 Is Vinegar Harmful To Fish

-Used correctly, vinegar will not harm your fish.
+Used correctly, vinegar won’t harm your fish.
 Vinegar is only harmful to fish if it comes into direct contact with them, as the acid content can cause burns.
 If vinegar enters the water undiluted, it can dramatically alter its pH, causing shock.

 If you are cleaning your fish tank with vinegar while your fish are still inside, it is vital to avoid getting any vinegar on them.
 The best way to do this is to remove as much water from the tank as possible and dilute the vinegar to the recommended safe level.